srisrh98-del/AES_Resource_Analyser/README.md

 - Evaluation of  **containment effectiveness** using quantum optimization techniques like **QAOA**.
 - Generate actionable **risk recommendations** and an **summary reports** automatically.

+##**Procedure**

+- Run all cells one by one in the Jupyter Notebook
+- The final cell launches the dashboard
+- It is user interactive and dynmaically updates based on user inputs.

 ## Live Demo Link